 - a.
-Gross (100%) Field volumes represents 100% of the volumes estimated to be commercially recoverable from the concession under the intended development plan. - b.
-Gross (WI) Company Volumes represent 3R's participation working interest of the volumes estimated to be commercially recoverable under the intended development plan. - c.
-Net (NRI) Company Volumes represent 3R's net entitlement volumes reduced by royalties paid to the State.
+Gross (100%) Field Volumes represents 100% of the volumes estimated to be commercially recoverable from the concession including a 27-year extension under the intended development plan. - b.
+Gross (WI) Company Volumes represent 3R's participation [100%] working interest. - c.
+Net (NRI) Company Volumes represent 3R's net entitlement volumes.
 Royalties are paid in cash and not subject to an "in kind" payment, therefore net volumes have not been reduced in consideration of royalties. - d.
-Property concession expiration date is August 30, 2025. - e.
-It is assumed that the ANP will grant the extension of the concession for a period up to 27 years, and 3R will carry out the intended development plan. - f.
-Totals may not exactly equal the sum of the individual entries due to rounding.
+Totals may not exactly equal the sum of the individual entries because of rounding.